farshaduou/VisualAngio/README.md

 # How to Run

 Install vtk in conda/virtualenv.
-Example data file provided For more data points your can download the dataset from [here](https://public.kitware.com/Wiki/TubeTK/Data).
-Extract this, and move the folder inside and call it `data`:
+Then run the following command:

 ```
 mv "ITKTubeTK - Bullitt - Healthy MR Database/Designed Database of MR Brain Images of Healthy Volunteers/" data
 ```

 Run `python main.py`

+Example data file provided.
+For more data points you can download the dataset from [here](https://public.kitware.com/Wiki/TubeTK/Data).
+Extract the files, then move the folder inside and call it `data`.

 # How the UI works: